Phosters/aws-bootcamp-cruddur-2023/journal/week1.md

 ### Finally we conclude with database
-Now we willbe connecting Postgress(sql) and DynamoDB(Nosql) to our docker-compose First copy dynamoDB local under the docker-compose file ie; add it to the bottom of the docker-compose file Lets start with the commands for postgress:
+Now we willbe connecting Postgress(sql) and DynamoDB(Nosql) to our docker-compose First copy dynamoDB local under the docker-compose file ie; add it to the bottom of the docker-compose file Lets start with the commands for postgress:NB: DONT COPY THE SERVICES

 ```
 services: